NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 `tinytex::install_tinytex()`

 If you do not get TRUE when you run `tinytex:::is_tinytex()`, then you probably need to run this: `tinytex::install_tinytex(force=TRUE)`.
 More info on this process and the TinyTex package can be found here: https://yihui.name/tinytex/.
-Note the difference between tinytex the R package any TinyTeX the LaTeX distribution.
+Note the difference between tinytex the R package and TinyTeX the LaTeX distribution.
 Both commands above are needed.

 ## Running the App
 The app can be launched by running